SandyJacobson/Beergle/README.md

 MVP

+- My main MVP is to have a functioning website.

+- Aside from the flexbox/mediaquery requirements.
+I want to incorporate a CSS structure that is simple and pretty.

-My main MVP is to have a functioning website, that looks nice.
-I want people to be able to search for their favorite beverages and have easy and digestible data populate for them.
+- I want people to be able to search for their favorite beverages and have easy and digestible data populate for them.

 PostMVP

-Add a compare feature
+- Add a compare feature

-Incorporate a second API to make the website search library include cocktails and spirits, as well as beer.
+- Incorporate a second API to make the website search library include cocktails and spirits, as well as beer.

 Project Schedule

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.